stefan-hoeck/idris2-uv/docs/src/Docs/UV/Intro.md

 goes well, we have to issue a new asynchronous request.
 For this, we allocate another request pointer (`readFS`).
-We also need to allocate a byte array where the data read from the file can be stored: We allocate 65535 bytes of data with `mallocBuf`.
+We also need to allocate a byte array where the data read from the file can be stored: We allocate 65535 bytes of data with `newBuffer`.
 Finally, we invoke `uv_fs_read`.
-The two integer literals need some explanation: The `1` is the number of buffers we are passing (`buf` is a pointer to `uv_buf`, so this could also be pointing to an array of buffers), and the zero indicates the file position we want to read from.
+The two integer literals need some explanation: The `0xffff` is the size of the buffer we are passing, and the `(-1)` indicates the file position we want to read from (the current position in this case).

 We still have to implement `onRead`.
 Let's do that next: